oasci/reptar/docs/source/file.rst

 Retrieving data
 ===============

-Reptar provides a single method, :meth:`~reptar.reptar_file.File.get`, to retrieve data from any of the supported file types.
+Reptar provides a single method, :meth:`~reptar.File.get`, to retrieve data from any of the supported file types.
 This can return any nested data stored in a loaded file including other groups.

 .. automethod:: reptar.File.get
     :noindex:

-You can also get a list of all non-group keys using :meth:`~reptar.reptar_file.File.get_keys`.
+You can also get a list of all non-group keys using :meth:`~reptar.File.get_keys`.

 .. automethod:: reptar.File.get_keys
     :noindex: